Data Analytics

 Several data analytics platforms cater to the specific needs of skilled nursing facilities:

 • Megadata: Hey, that's us!
-A comprehensive platform designed for skilled nursing, offering 9+ modules that cover every core department within skilled nursing including Clinical, Labor Management, Reimbursement, Billing, and more.
+A comprehensive platform designed for skilled nursing, offering 10+ modules that cover every core department including Clinical, Labor Management, Reimbursement, Billing, and more.
+Megadata also includes MAX (Megadata Agentic Xperience)—a conversational AI that lets operators ask plain-English questions across all their facility data in real time.

 • Primeview: Provides data visualization tools that help track census, quality metrics, and financial performance.